-Newton Vineyard is prestigious hillside estate featuring excellent wines, formal English style gardens (with a slight Asian flair), exceptional views of the Napa Valley and a wine cave.
+Newton Vineyard is prestigious hillside estate featuring excellent wines, formal English style gardens (with a slight Asian flair), exceptional views of Napa Valley and two wine caves.
 The famed American wine writer Robert Parker once called this winery “one of the most gorgeous mountain estates in California”.

-The winery was founded in 1977 (first vintage was from 1979 when the winery was built) by the late Peter Newton (native of England, died in 2008) who also founded Napa’s only “tram” winery, Sterling Vineyards.
+The winery was founded in 1977 by the late Peter Newton (native of England, died in 2008) who also founded Napa’s only “tram” winery, Sterling Vineyards.
+The first vintage was from 1979, a Merlot produced the same year the winery was built; the first three vintages of Newton were produced from purchased grapes.
 Peter was one of the Napa Valley’s post Prohibition pioneer winery owners.
 He moved to San Francisco in 1950 to follow a journalism career for The Financial Times.
-He soon was a successful businessman, having founded the Sterling International in 1951 based in San Francisco (whose products focused on tissue paper – not the last one to come to the Napa Valley whose career was built around paper products – reference Ed Fitts, founder of Brand Napa Valley on Pritchard Hill).
+He soon was a successful businessman, having founded San Francisco based Sterling International in 1951 whose products focused on tissue paper.
+He was not the last one to come to Napa Valley whose career was built around paper products – reference Ed Fitts, founder of Brand Napa Valley on Pritchard Hill.

-Greatness often runs in family’s – and it certainly has with the Newtons.
 Peter was the son of Frank Newton, a successful race car driver and engineer who designed the Trans-Andean Railway (the highest railroad on the planet at that time).
 Peter’s brother, Doctor Kenneth Newton wrote the Two Pound Tram, (under the pen name William Newton) a very successful selling book.
-This is a delightful read; similar to a movie which features loss, this book leaves one feeling somewhat sad.
+This is a delightful read; similar to the tragedy film genre which features loss, this book leaves one feeling somewhat sad.
 Peter’s son is Nigel Newton, the founder of Bloomsbury Publishing Plc – the publisher of the Harry Potter series (whose young daughter Alice helped ‘discover’ J.K.
 Rowling after reading one of her early drafts that her father had brought home).

-Peter Newton enjoyed designing formal gardens and his work shows wonderfully on the property with 15 small gardens including a Zen and Rose Garden.
-His first wife, UK born Anne St. Aubyn, died at age 40 in 1970 due to an unfortunate accident in which she fell from the fourth floor of St. Luke’s Hospital in San Francisco.
-His second wife Dr. Su Hua Newton (whose degree is in Clinical psychology) was originally from China (now lives in Switzerland and is in her 80’s).
+Peter Newton enjoyed designing formal gardens and before the Glass Fire of 2020, his work showed wonderfully with 15 small gardens including a zen and rose garden.
+And he helped with the redesign of Grace Episcopal Church in St. Helena and their accompanying gardens.
+His first wife, UK born Anne St. Aubyn, died at age 40 in 1970 due to an unfortunate and tragic accident in which she fell from the fourth floor of St. Luke’s Hospital in San Francisco.
+His second wife Dr. Su Hua Newton (whose degree is in Clinical psychology) was originally from China and now lives in Switzerland and is in her 80s.
+As of our latest update to this review, Peter Newton’s grandson, Logan Showley works for Newton Vineyards in hospitality.

-The majority of the winery holdings are owned by Moët Hennessy Louis Vuitton SE (LMVH) – a Paris based lifestyle and luxury company.
-Dr. Su Hua Newton still has a smaller ownership in the winery.
+The majority of the winery holdings are owned by Moët Hennessy Louis Vuitton SE (LMVH), a Paris based lifestyle and luxury company.
+Dr. Su Hua Newton still has a very small ownership in the winery.

-The 560 acre estate is entirely hillside, some of which is quite steep.
-Because of the size of their property, this is the rare Spring Mountain winery that has such a diversity of elevation to farm (the property ranges from 500 to 1,600 feet above sea level).
-Block by block farming is practiced (112 blocks of vineyards) are located on the estate.
-Hillside farming has its benefits as far as the wine – but certainly its challenges.
-The costs can be higher on the hillsides – the blocks are truly hand farmed – during harvest all grapes are picked by hand.
-Each block is fermented separate from each other and post fermentation and aging are combined to create the final blends.
+The 560-acre estate is entirely hillside, some of which is quite steep.
+Because of the size of their property, this is the rare Spring Mountain winery that features such a wide diversity of elevation to farm; the property ranges from 500 to 1,600 feet above sea level.
+Block by block farming is practiced; 112 blocks of vineyards are located on the estate.
+Hillside farming has its benefits as far as producing premiums wines… but also, certainly its challenges.
+The costs can be higher on hillsides with blocks entirely hand farmed including picking by hand during harvest.
+Each block is fermented separate from each other and then later blended to create the final bottlings.

-Newton Vineyards also owns and farms vineyards outside of the Spring Mountain District including sizable holdings in both Mt.
-Veeder and Yountville and the Napa side of Carneros.
+Newton Vineyards also owns and or farms vineyards outside of the Spring Mountain District including holdings in both Mt.
+Veeder (22 acres), Yountville, next to Domain Chandon (16 acres) and the Napa side of Carneros (32 acres).

 Hospitality